-For more information, view the Grade 6 English Language Arts Subject Bulletin at www.education.alberta.ca/admin/testing/achievement/bulletins.aspx.
+For more information, see the Grade 6 English Language Arts Subject Bulletin.

 Part B: Reading

 I. Read the excerpt from an article below and answer questions 1 to 3.

 from SNOW EATER

 It is 7:15 on a dark February morning when five players from the Lethbridge Hurricanes hockey team arrive at the Sixteenth Street outdoor rink.
 The team had practiced here yesterday in arctic temperatures, but the wind is pleasantly warm this morning as they meet one last time to polish their plays for tonight's game.
 But one look at the rink tells them there will be no practice today.
 At least two inches of water cover the slushy ice.
 By the end of the day, the rink will be a pool.